greeder59/eval-pelican/content/posts/Updates_and_Publish_on_Github.md

 Fix the pkg-resources bug by opening requirements.txt in a text editor (nano will do) and remove the pkg-resources line.

-#Github hosting
+###Github hosting

 First, what is Github pages.
 We all know that Github is the most popular software repository.
 But, it can also host web sites.
 Think about it; Since Github holds lots of files, some of them can be HTML and CSS files.
 So it isn't hard to run a web server to serve up those files.
 That is what Github-pages is all about.
 In fact, Github works so well as a static site host, it has Jekyll support built in.
 Pfft!
 If it works with Jekyll it will work with Pelican.
-We already have an eval-pelican repository setup.
-It is in this repository that we will host the web site as a project site.
+I already have an eval-pelican repository setup.
+It is in this repository that I will host the web site as a project site.

 The astute among you will notice that only the site source files are under revision control.
 The website itself is in the output folder, and that doesn't get pushed to Github.
 Fortunately, there are others who have gone before us that have solved this problem.
 The solution is the ghp-import tool.
-What ghp-import does is to create a gh-pages fork of your repository and then stuff the content of the output folder in it.
+What ghp-import does is to create a gh-pages fork of the repository and then stuff the content of the output folder in it.
 Github is then told to serve files from the gh-pages fork.

-#Publishing to Github
+###Publishing to Github

 First, I checked the status of the repository and added any updated or new files.
 With the repository up to date, I committed the changes and pushed to the master branch.
 Github and my local machine were now in sync.